Skip to Main Content

 If basement walls exhibit shearing movement or displacement concentrated near the base, channel anchors provide an effective repair solution.

-Combining aspects of the IntelliBrace™ system and wall anchors, channel anchors utilize underground earth anchors connected to interior channel brackets that are floor-mounted.
+Combining aspects of the IntelliBrace™ system and wall anchors, channel anchors use underground earth anchors connected to interior channel brackets that are floor-mounted.
 This braces and stabilizes shearing walls while allowing future tightening adjustments to gradually improve wall alignment over time.

-FAQs
+Foundation Crack FAQs

 Absolutely!
 While drywall cracks may indicate foundation problems, they can also indicate humidity changes, temperature fluctuations, or poor workmanship during the home’s construction.
 However, it’s important to get an expert evaluation to eliminate foundational concerns.